-There are limitations to VaR models: for example, past changes in market risk factors may not provide accurate predictions of future market movements, and the risk arising from adverse market events may be understated.
+There are limitations to VaR models; for example, past changes in market risk factors may not provide accurate predictions of future market movements, and the risk arising from adverse market events may not be considered.

-To monitor the Bank's vulnerability to unexpected but plausible extreme market risk-related events, the Bank conducts multiple market risk stress tests regularly.
+To monitor the Bank's vulnerability to unexpected but plausible extreme market risk-related events, it conducts multiple market risk stress tests regularly.
 These cover trading and non-trading portfolios and follow a combination of historical and hypothetical scenarios depicting risk-factor movement.

-(All amounts expressed in RMB unless otherwise stated) [English translation for reference only]
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 (All amounts expressed in RMB unless otherwise stated) [English translation for reference only]